Get to know best-selling author and pastor Mark Batterson (’92)

 Batterson feels just as called to write as he does to pastor, and has authored several books, including New York Times Bestseller The Circle Maker, In a Pit with a Lion on a Snowy Day, and All In.

-His latest book, The Grave Robber, is set to release September 2.
+His latest book, The Grave Robber, is currently available on Amazon and many other book retailers.

 Twenty years after you attended CBC, what stands out about the preparation it gave you for ministry?